mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 relate both generating functions via the first derivative.
 This suggests that taking another derivative of Eqs. $\ref{eq:steady_act}$ and
 $\ref{eq:steady_inact}$ with respect to $z$ could be useful.
 Let us go ahead and compute these derivatives.
-For the active state we find
+For the active state, we find
 $$
 \small
 \gamma_m \frac{d G_{A}(v)}{d v}